scale-it/algo-builder/examples/dao/README.md

 	+ *tx0*: Call to DAO App with *daoParams*.
 	+ *tx1*: Deposit *gov_tokens* to *depositLsig*.

--  `deposit_vote(amount)` — User can only vote with the deposited tokens (to avoid double voting by sending tokens to someone else).
+-  `deposit_vote_token(amount)` — User can only vote with the deposited tokens (to avoid double voting by sending tokens to someone else).
 User can vote with the “same” tokens for multiple proposals.
 Transaction composition:
-	+ *tx0*: Call to DAO App with *appArg* == "deposit_vote".
+	+ *tx0*: Call to DAO App with *appArg* == "deposit_vote_token".
 	+ *tx1*: Deposit *gov_tokens* to *depositLsig* (each token == 1 vote).

 -  `withdraw_vote_deposit(amount)` — This is used to unlock the deposit and withdraw tokens back to the user.
 To protect against double vote, user can only withdraw the deposit after the latest voting he participated in ended.
 Transaction composition: